 If you wish to enroll as a non-matriculated student, please use: Course Registration for Non-Matriculated Students form.

-Apply for an academic appeal
+Apply for reinstatement following an academic dismissal

 What happens if I was previously on an Academic Continuance Plan?